zeta-chain/docs/docs/developers/cross-chain-messaging/examples/your-first-message.md

 ```

 After the cross-chain transaction is processed on ZetaChain, look up the
-contract on the Goerli explorer by the contract address
+contract on the Sepolia explorer by the contract address
 (`0xf1907bb130feb28D6e1305C53A4bfdb32140d8E6`) and you should be able to see the
 emitted `HelloWorldEvent` event.